- 677 views

 Málaga is a Spanish city where history, art, urban life and superb sandy beaches collide.
-Thanks to its warm and dry Mediterranean climate, Málaga is the perfect year-round destination for visitors interested in enjoying a little sun, sand, surf or shopping during their trip to Spain.
+Thanks to its warm and dry Mediterranean climate, Málaga is the perfect year-round destination for visitors interested in enjoying a little sun, sand, surf or shopping during a trip to Spain.

 Located in the middle of the Spanish southern coast, Malaga lies in close proximity to a myriad of towns and villages, making it a gateway to southern Spain.
 For those looking to explore Costa del Sol, discover unique experiences, attractions and fantastic day trip opportunities, Malaga is an ideal base.
 Ranging from one to four hours, here are the top 10 day-trips from Málaga.